embedly/embedly-jquery/README.rst

   <script type="text/javascript" src="http://scripts.embed.ly/jquery.embedly-2.1.7.js"></script>

-Using Embedly-JQuery
+Using Embedly-jQuery
 --------------------
 There are two ways to interact with this library.
 You can call Embedly directly or use CSS Selectors to replace links

 Call Directly
 """""""""""""
-Will Return a JSON object representing an oembed or null, and a dictionary object representing the original url and DOM node.
+Will Return a JSON object representing an oembed or null, and a dictionary object representing the original URL and DOM node.
 ::

     #Alert the tile of a video